This provides you with hands-on tutorials and frequently asked questions to help you get started or answer questions in Stemformatics.

 The minimum recommended screen resolution for Stemformatics is 1152px (width) x 864px (height).
 Stemformatics is 100% compatible with the latest Google Chrome and Mozilla Firefox.

-Please note that only Internet Explorer 9 is currently partially supported.
-You may find minor display issues in the website with it.
-Internet Explorer 7 and 8 are not supported.
+Please note that only Internet Explorer 11 is currently supported.
+All other Internet Explorers 10 and below are not supported.
 You can download Firefox for free at Mozilla.org.
 You can download Google Chrome for free at Google.com.

 How can I get my favourite dataset into Stemformatics?